myarjunar/diswatcher/geo_fullstack/README.md

 * Please clone this repo and address the required components below.
 * To submit, please provide all links, script, and code in a google drive or dropbox link and email back to your HR contact email.
 * Ensure the shared location is externally visible.
-* Do not spend more than a few hours on this task.
+* Do not spend more than 3 hours on this task.
+* The app should be easy to run on a localhost or equivalent.
+Your reviewer of this task will be using OSX.

 ## Task(s)